CentroidChef/blogexamples/oci_functions/oci-boot-vol-vpus-decrease-python/README.md

 cat test_alarm.json | fn invoke myapp oci-boot-vol-vpus-decrease-python
 ```

 Now, the whole flow can be tested.
-Connect to an instance in the compartment where the alarm is active, and stress the memory utilization with the *stress* utility for example.
+Connect to an instance in the compartment which has the block volume attached.
+Stress the disk utilization with the *stress* utility for example.